June 2, 2013 6:00am

 “Unfortunately the other location is on the other side of the city going west.
 It’s about 30 minutes from here.”
-His expression changed from being curious to being surprised.
+His expression changed from being curious to surprise.
 His eyes opened wide when I told him this.
 I often find it interesting just how white peoples eyeballs actually are.

-“Well this is some bullshit.”
+“Well, this is some bullshit.”
 Back to that accusation tone again.
 I just told him the wrong truth.
 I can’t help but hear Jack Nicholson’s voice in my head.
 You want the truth?
 You can’t handle the truth!
 “If you are the same company then you should have the same policies.
 I’m tired of driving.
 I just drove up from Georgia.
 I ain’t gonna keep driving all night.”
 Maybe he should have left sooner.
-Georgia is about a 15 hour drive from here.
-Canada is only a couple of hours hours from here.
-Clearly I don’t know this mans schedule, but if he left this morning then he would be in Canada by now.
+Georgia is about a 15-hour drive from here.
+Canada is only a couple of hours from here.
+Clearly, I don’t know this mans schedule, but if he left this morning then he would be in Canada by now.

 “I can’t give you a room if you are bringing your dog in the room with you.”